biowdl/germline-DNA/docs/index.md

   "pipeline.genotyping.scatterSize":
     "Int (optional, default = 10000000): Size of scatter regions (see explanation of scattering below)", "pipeline.sample.Sample.createGvcf.scatterSize":
-    "Int (optional, default = 10000000): Size of scatter regions (see explanation of scattering below)" }
+    "Int (optional, default = 10000000): Size of scatter regions (see explanation of scattering below)", "pipeline.sample.Sample.library.Library.readgroup.Readgroup.qc.adapterForward": "The adapters to be cut from the forward reads.
+Default: Illumina Universal Adapter", "pipeline.sample.Sample.library.Library.readgroup.Readgroup.qc.adapterReverse": "The adapters to be cut from the reverse reads (if paired-end reads are used).
+Default: Illumina Universal Adapter."
+}
 ```